-o0| At the end of having browsed in this site |0o-

 The figure shows a plot of the available data for a typical flat plate.
 Its lift coefficient at zero angle of attack is zero.
 Its "stall" point is at an attack angle of about forty-three degrees.

 Also plotted here is the lift coefficient of a hypothetical blade with the zero attack angle characteristic of an airfoil (the stall points for most airfoils are around fifteen degrees).
 Its lift coefficient at zero angle of attack is NOT zero.
 This leads us to wonder whether positive lift at small attack angles (at and near the catch) is a benefit to rowers.
-Would it be a good thing to have an "airfoil" blade in preference to a simple flat plate?
+At smalll angles of attack would it be a good thing to have an "airfoil" blade in preference to a simple flat plate?

 Let those who laugh at flat plate data send me something better.
 Because the foil operates for half of the drive at an attack angle less than fifteen degrees (Fig. 4-7a, below) lift at small angles may be important.
 ROWING shows that the lift force is constant for an extended period at about 20kgf for the hypothetical foil and 10kgf for the flat plate.